-The government are consulting on two options for East Sussex:
+The government consulted on two options for East Sussex:

-The consultation closes on Sunday 11 January 2026.
+The consultation closed on Sunday 11 January 2026.

 The councils in East Sussex want to listen to and work with local people, residents, stakeholders, and partners whilst making these changes.